JohnAdib/3d-print-manager/README.md

 4. **Access the Application:**

    - **Frontend**: The Vue.js frontend is accessible at `http://localhost/`.
-   - **Backend**: The Laravel API can be accessed at `http://localhost/api`.
+   - **Backend**: The Laravel API can be accessed at `http://localhost/api`
+   - **Backend Documentation** The Laravel API docs is accessible at `http://localhost:4012/docs`
    - **Storage**: Uploaded files can be accessed via `http://localhost/storage/{path-to-file}`.

 ### API Endpoints

-- **POST /api/projects**: Submits a new project with file uploads.
+- **POST /api/v1/project-3d**: Submits a new project with file uploads.
   - **Request Body**:
     ```json
     {
       "uid": "project-uuid",
-      "name": "Project Name",
+      "name": "MrAdib",
-      "email": "user@example.com",
+      "email": "Mr.John.Adib@gmail.com",
-      "projectName": "New 3D Project",
+      "projectName": "Awesome 3D Project",
-      "description": "Details about the project",
+      "description": "This is cool!",
       "files[]": "binary data"
     }
     ```